kipply/cupcake-template/README.md

 This is Cupcake🧁, a mirror of my [personal website](https://carolchen.me/).
 It contains all the features of that website except the blog!
 Cupcake is best served as a portfolio or online resume.
 This project will be actively maintained to be a better codebase, and implement new features.
 It is also open to any kind of contribution - features, bug fixes, improvements or documentation.

 I'd love to see anything people do with this template so drop an email at `hello@carolchen.me` any time.
+I'm also available for technical support.

 # Getting started